 Do YouTubers need intros?

 Yes, absolutely!
-Having an intro for your YouTube channel is a must-have, since it makes your channel immediately recognisable, it shows you are dedicated to it, and it's a great way to introduce your brand.
+Having an intro for your YouTube channel is a must-have since it makes your channel immediately recognizable, it shows you are dedicated to it, and it's a great way to introduce your brand.
 If your current intro does not answer these 3 things, it's probably time to make a new one.